NCAR/esds/about.md

 # About

-The Earth System Data Science (ESDS) initiative is a community with a common interest in advancing geoscientist’s ability to make effective use of modern, open tools and technologies to support their Data Science needs.
+The NSF NCAR & UCAR Earth System Data Science (ESDS) initiative is a community with a common interest in advancing geoscientists' ability to make effective use of modern, open tools, and technologies to support their data science needs.
 ESDS welcomes participation from all NSF NCAR and UCAR Lab/Centers/Programs/Offices (LCPOs).
-We are primarily a volunteer organization, and encourage each Lab, Center, Program or Office (LCPO) to support our efforts by delegating representatives to serve on the ESDS Leadership Committee and/or Working Groups as described in our [governance document](https://docs.google.com/document/d/1xjNzJqZjeRzUg5BMipQVUsy2xA1SRlEiyJLpPmUAs9E/edit?usp=sharing).
+We are primarily a volunteer organization, and encourage each Lab, Center, Program or Office (LCPO) to support our efforts by delegating representatives to serve on the ESDS leadership committee and/or working groups as described in our [governance document](https://docs.google.com/document/d/1xjNzJqZjeRzUg5BMipQVUsy2xA1SRlEiyJLpPmUAs9E/edit?usp=sharing).

 ## ESDS Representatives
-* Daniel Adriaansen, RAL

 * Drew Camron, Unidata
 * John Clyne, CISL
-* Orhan Eroglu, CISL
 * Katelyn FitzGerald, CISL
 * Falko Judt, MMM
 * Julia Kent, CISL